nfriedrich00/rimco/user_tests.md

 ```

 You might also want to add a mapbox api key to the `ui/.env` file.
-Otherwise it will use the openstreetmap tiles server, which only supports a lower max zoom level.
+Otherwise it will use the osm tiles server, which only supports a lower max zoom level.
 DM me for personalized api key.

 Then create the `ui/.env` file and add `VITE_MAPBOX_TOKEN=pk.eyJ1Ij...` to it.